CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 In this case, the higher the Consumer Level, the more input can be read.
 However, the level of security still depends on the Producer Level: a Level 3 Consumer could read a Level 1 message, but that would not make it trustworthy.

-Having a simple "validate input" or "don't validate input" more closely aliigns business cases for Consumers.
+Having a simple "validate input" or "don't validate input" more closely aligns business cases for Consumers.

 ### When should messages be verified?